jzabroski/Home/Books/ThinkAgain/README.md

 However, scientist mode is when we achieve mental agility.
 Only one trait predicted Presidential Greatness.
 Intellectual curiousity and openness.
 Interested in hearing new views, viewed

+Blackberry / Apple
+Alternative ways to present "why do people fail to innovate in ways that kill their core product":
+1. Innovator's Dilemma
+2. Slingshot Syndrome